 There is not a required textbook for this course.

-Optional Textbook: Java, A Beginner's Guide, Herbert Schildt

-The bookstore will have the most recent (9th) edition available.
+There is an optional textbook: Java, A Beginners Guide, by Herbert Schildt.
+The bookstore will have the most recent edition available.
 However, if you would prefer to use an older edition (if, say, you still have a copy from taking CS152 in a previous semester), that will be fine.
 There are also lots of other good resources available, and this particular one is not required for the course.